-How to Read the Visa Bulletin
+How to Read the Visa Bulletin?

 Anyone who has ever attempted to move from their home country to another knows how stressful it can be when you are awaiting a decision on whether or not you can remain in the new country.
-Most of those in this situation is constantly looking for updates about their status.
+Most of those in this situation are constantly looking for updates about their status.
 Meanwhile, bureaucracy marches to the beat of an incredibly slow drum.

 If attempting to get your green card in the United States, the Visa Bulletin is your source of information about the current standing of your application.
 However, like every part of the immigration process, it can be confusing.
 It’s critical to learn how to read the Visa Bulletin so that you can fully understand the progress of your situation.